Aarception/Mo-information-security-portfolio/README.md

 ***I saw consideration as capital, saving you a billion dollars; you saw consideration as a cost, rejecting me for a 100 thousand.*** ✍️

+Moral of the story: Frugality breeds scarcity; Fecundity breeds PROSPERITY.

 This repository contains incident‑driven cybersecurity case studies, penetration‑testing workflows, and reproducible technical labs.

 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*